hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   permission to Acknowledge() messages on this subscription.
   Structure is documented below.

+* `retry_policy` -
+  (Optional)
+  A policy that specifies how Pub/Sub retries message delivery for this subscription.
+  If not set, the default retry policy is applied.
+This generally implies that messages will be retried as soon as possible for healthy subscribers.
+  RetryPolicy will be triggered on NACKs or acknowledgement deadline exceeded events for a given message Structure is documented below.

 * `enable_message_ordering` -
   (Optional)
   If `true`, messages published with the same orderingKey in PubsubMessage will be delivered to